 But things have really gone boom this year following a silent retreat over the January full moon.
-This was followed by a February break with my husband Gareth, for the first time in nearly twenty years of parenting, to the Cambridgeshire fens.
-Driving away from Wales through huge floods, we arrived and settled under huge skies, surrounded by wild swans, in a ancient cottage without electricity.
+This was followed by a February break with my husband Gareth.
+Driving away from Wales through huge floods, we arrived in the Cambridgeshire fens and settled under huge skies, surrounded by wild swans, in a ancient cottage without electricity.
 There I persuade him that it really is time we go adventuring from our home and garden in the Welsh hills.
-He agrees, and we decide I should leave my job and make the arrangements.
-Hence, Peter Scott’s timely advice.
-It came from his autobiography which Gareth was reading that week.
+He agrees.
+Hence, Peter Scott’s timely advice from his autobiography which Gareth was reading that week.
 He loves reading and his two passions in life are nature and the simple, self sufficiency, good life.
 However he, even worse than me, gives his life over to other people’s needs and rarely satisfies anything more than reading about them and dreaming.
 It’s time!

-A month later, (Friday 13th March, on the 50th anniversary of the novella) Bobby, aka Jonathon Livingston Seagull, re-emerges accompanied by another book, The diary of a somebody, in which a man promises to write a poem a day, I promise myself the same.
+A month later, (Friday 13th March 2020, on the 50th anniversary of the novella) Jonathon Livingston Seagull, re-emerges accompanied by another book, The diary of a somebody, in which a man promises to write a poem a day, I promise myself the same.